-The course consists of four (4) credit points taken over three units.
-All units must be completed.
+To complete the Return to Practice and initial Registration (Overseas Nurses) students must attain 4 credit points taken over three units.
+All units must be successfully completed.

-The course is divided into two components: a six (6) week academic component and a four (4) week clinical component.
+The course is divided into two components: a 6 week academic component and a 4 week clinical component.

-The academic program comprises six weeks of full-time study, based on the Melbourne Burwood Campus, providing a broad overview of nursing practice in the contemporary Australian society and health care system.
-The program is offered in two units of study, including nursing clinical simulation skills.
+The academic program comprises six weeks of full-time study, based at Burwood (Melbourne), providing a broad overview of nursing practice in the contemporary Australian society and health care system.
+The program is offered in two units of study.